 By using Waydev across the project’s stages, you may optimize work and streamline operations, achieve a higher level of engineering productivity, increase outputs and revenue.

-At this time, software development leaders (such as engineering managers, VPs, CTOs) and stakeholders meet on several occasions to address the project’s requirements and brainstorm for ideas.
+At this time, software development leaders (such as engineering managers, VPs, CTOs) and stakeholders meet on several occasions during the planning phase to address the project’s requirements and brainstorm for ideas.

 While everyone may have a different view on the final result and its functionality, it is always helpful to understand the end user’s needs and address specific issues around their niche.